RebeccaColquhoun/CompEarthSci/_posts/2024-05-16-software_release.markdown

 * It can help to get somebody else to look at your code - maybe in one of our code review sessions.
 * If you want to gain users or collaborators, adding good documentation can help.
 This could be a simple readme file, or it could be much more extensive.
 This [blog post](https://www.software.ac.uk/blog/what-are-best-practices-research-software-documentation) has some good ideas and I find these four areas of  [tutorials, how-to guides, technical reference and explanation](https://docs.divio.com/documentation-system/) helpful.

 We could spend whole sessions discussing many of these ideas in more detail, and I'm happy to discuss individual cases as needed.
+The [JOSS checklist](https://joss.readthedocs.io/en/latest/review_checklist.html) is a useful guide.